freifunk-gluon/gluon/docs/user/getting_started.rst

 ``ar71xx-generic`` is the most common target and will generate images for most of the supported hardware.
 To see a complete list of supported targets, call ``make`` without setting ``GLUON_TARGET``.

-You should reserve about 10GB of disk space for each `GLUON_TARGET`.
+You should generally reserve 5GB of disk space and additionally about 10GB for each `GLUON_TARGET`.

 The built images can be found in the directory `output/images`.
 Of these, the `factory` images are to be used when flashing from the original firmware a device came with,